hailelagi/hailelagi.com/content/notes/inside-a-query-plan.md

 select count(*) from table5;
 ```

-oh, _pretty big tables_, lots of them and ig the queries are doing a lot of stuff, guess i have to _optimise_ this query, what's it doing anyway? a bit of googling and [staring at the postgres docs](https://www.postgresql.org/docs/current/using-explain.html):
+oh, _pretty big tables_, lots of them and i guess the queries are doing a lot of "stuff", guess i have to _optimise_ this query, what's it doing anyway? a bit of googling and [staring at the postgres docs](https://www.postgresql.org/docs/current/using-explain.html):

 ```
-explain analyze my_shiny_queries;
+explain analyze my_slow_queries;
 ```

-It produced a long series of arcane sounding words and structures the output as a _tree_ which you can read bottom-up:
+It produced a long series of arcane sounding words and structures the output as a _tree_ of what it's doing, which you can read bottom-up:
 ```
 postgres=# explain analyze select 1 + 1;
                                      QUERY PLAN